flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180204-russia-investigation.md

     & feds agree to drop VA charges against him
   card_citation: ''
 card_7:
-  card_text: "> “Ita\x19s very clear that Russia meddled in the election.
-Ita\x19s also very clear that it didna\x19t have an impact on the election.
-And ita\x19s also very clear that the Trump campaign didna\x19t collude with the Russians in any way for this process to take place.”\n> \n> Press Secretary Sarah Sanders, Feb 20.
+  card_text: "> “Itax19s very clear that Russia meddled in the election.
+Itax19s also very clear that it didnax19t have an impact on the election.
+And itax19s also very clear that the Trump campaign didnax19t collude with the Russians in any way for this process to take place.”n> n> Press Secretary Sarah Sanders, Feb 20.
 2018"
   card_citation: ''
 card_8:
   card_text: >-